Goucher College: 19th century

-The college was renamed to "Goucher College" in 1913.
+The college was renamed to "Goucher College" in 1910.
 The college's namesake, John F. Goucher, served as its second president.

 In 1881, the Baltimore Conference of the Methodist Episcopal Church passed a resolution to found a seminary.
 The proposal was met with some objection, with one member stating, "I would not give a fig for a weakling little thing of a seminary.
 We want such a school, so ample in its provisions, of such dignity in its buildings, so fully provided with the best apparatus, that it shall draw to itself the eyes of the community and that young people shall feel it an honor to be enrolled among its students."
 Minister and conference member John B. Van Meter asserted "that the Conference [should] make the foundation and endowment of a female college the single object of its organized effort."

 Van Meter was joined by fellow minister John Franklin Goucher (1845–1922) and together they eventually persuaded the conference to found a college, instead.
-Subsequently, the Women's College of Baltimore City ("City" was later dropped) was chartered on January 26, 1885.
+Subsequently, the Woman's College of Baltimore City ("City" was later dropped) was chartered on January 26, 1885.
 It opened its doors in 1888, and four years later graduated its first class of just five students.

 John F. Goucher, despite being the school's namesake and co-founder, was not the college's first president.
 Although offered the post, he declined, and it went to William Hersey Hopkins, who had served as president of St. John's College in Annapolis.
 After Hopkins resigned in 1890 to join the faculty, the board of trustees voted unanimously to renominate Goucher.
 Under pressure from the board, Goucher relented and accepted the position, which he held for nearly two decades.
 Goucher and his wife Mary Cecilia Fisher made significant financial contributions to the college, including the bequest of a portion of his estate.